orbisgis/h2gis/README.md

 The H2GIS team utilizes open source software.
 Specifically, we would like to thank  :

-* Thomas Mueller and Noel Grandin from the [H2 database community] (http://www.h2database.com)
+* Thomas Mueller and Noel Grandin from the [H2 database community] (http://www.h2database.com).
-* Martin Davis from the [JTS community] (http://tsusiatsoftware.net/jts/main.html)
+* Martin Davis from the [JTS community] (http://tsusiatsoftware.net/jts/main.html).

+#### Supporters

+Many thanks for those who reported bugs or provide patches...

+* Steve Hruda aka shruda #453

 #### Team

 H2GIS is composed of three qualified professionals in GIS and informatic sciences.
 Erwan Bocher leads the project.
 Nicolas Fortin is the lead programmer.
 Gwendall Petit is in charge of the documentation and manages all public relations with the community users.